FLock: Federated Machine Learning on Blockchain

 To qualify as a task creator, users must meet one or more of the following criteria:

-- Stake a sufficient amount of
+• Stake a sufficient amount of $FLOCK.

-If the task creator and the created task are verified by the FLock DAO, the task will be eligible for daily FML
+If the task creator and the created task are verified by the FLock DAO, the task will be eligible for daily $FLOCK emissions.
+However, if the task creator chooses not to undergo verification by the community-led DAO, they must self-fund the task using $FLOCK to cover the costs associated with reward allocations for the participants.

 In addition to gaining access to the desired training model, task creators may also earn rewards for their contributions.
 However, these rewards are expected to be gradually phased out over time.